John Chaffee and Jason Chamberlain: Life

 Jason Palmer Chamberlain was born in 1821 in Windsor County, Vermont and lived in Massachusetts and Connecticut during his childhood and early adulthood, working as a carpenter.
 In Worcester, Massachusetts, he met John Amos Chaffee who worked there as a wheelwright.
 John was two years younger, born in 1823 in Woodstock, Connecticut.

 On January 24, 1849, Chaffee and Chamberlain left Boston together.
 Their 176-day trip aboard the Capitol brought them around South America's Cape Horn to San Francisco.
 At the height of the gold rush, San Francisco was experiencing an unprecedented population and economic boom; upon arriving in the city, they both found jobs that paid 7 times their equivalent jobs on the east coast.

 Despite the stable jobs and good pay, they left together for Calaveras County to try their luck at gold mining on the Mokelumne River.
 Chamberlain later wrote: "We … then were so stricken with the mining fever and at times I think it as the worst move we ever made in leaving the City so full of bustle and business for the uncertainty of the mines."

 In the winter season, they turned back to San Jose, working carpentry jobs and returning the next year again to mining with only moderate success.
-At last, in 1853, they settled in Second Garrote, a small rural settlement in Groveland, Tuolumne County, where Chaffee focused on mining and Chamberlain farmed and maintained an apple orchard.
+At last, in 1853, they settled in Second Garrotte, a small rural settlement in Groveland, Tuolumne County, where Chaffee focused on mining and Chamberlain farmed and maintained an apple orchard.